JoeLumbley/Animation/README.md

     MyBase.OnPaint(e)
 End Sub
 ```
-- This method handles the rendering of graphics.
+- **What It Does**: This method handles the rendering of graphics.
 It allocates a buffer, draws the current frame, and updates the frame counter.
+- **Why It Matters**: This is where all the visual elements get drawn on the screen, creating the animation effect.

+---

 ### Drawing the Frame